j-c-levin/Angular-Keyboard-Demo/README.md

 * Include tool to make creating the area coords easier

+* "You should rewrite the readme to be more project specific with description, install instructions and the environment you built it with, etc. Perhaps a picture of it running.
+You can then link to the typical angular readme file."

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.

 ## Development server